spencertipping/ni/doc/cheatsheet.md

 ##Partitioned Matrix Operations
-One improvement of `ni` over its predecessor, [`nfu`](github.com/spencertipping/nfu) is that operations on wide matrices have better support through partitioning.
+One improvement of `ni` over its predecessor, [`nfu`](github.com/spencertipping/nfu) is that mathematical operations on tall and wide matrices have better support through partitioning.

 `ni`ic, since they may require space greater than memory, which will make them slow.
 If you're doing a lot of complex

 * `X<col>`, `Y<col>`, `N<col>`: Matrix Partitioning
-  *
+  * **BUG**: Still don't really get this

 ##Things other than Perl